aws-amplify/amplify-backend/packages/hosting/API.md

 import { CfnWebACL } from 'aws-cdk-lib/aws-wafv2';
 import { Construct } from 'constructs';
 import { Distribution } from 'aws-cdk-lib/aws-cloudfront';
+import { Duration } from 'aws-cdk-lib';
 import { Function as Function_2 } from 'aws-cdk-lib/aws-lambda';
 import { FunctionUrl } from 'aws-cdk-lib/aws-lambda';
+import { IBucket } from 'aws-cdk-lib/aws-s3';
 import { ICertificate } from 'aws-cdk-lib/aws-certificatemanager';
+import { IDistribution } from 'aws-cdk-lib/aws-cloudfront';
+import { IFunction } from 'aws-cdk-lib/aws-lambda';
+import { IFunctionUrl } from 'aws-cdk-lib/aws-lambda';
 import { IHostedZone } from 'aws-cdk-lib/aws-route53';
 import { PriceClass } from 'aws-cdk-lib/aws-cloudfront';
 import { ResourceProvider } from '@aws-amplify/plugin-types';
+import { ResponseHeadersPolicy } from 'aws-cdk-lib/aws-cloudfront';
+import { RetentionDays } from 'aws-cdk-lib/aws-logs';
 import { Stack } from 'aws-cdk-lib';

 // @public